nikkilr88/egghead-asciicasts/up-and-running-with-preact/lessons/react-integrate-react-router-with-preact.md

 ...
 ```

-The switch will handle this for us.
+The `Switch` will handle this for us.
 If the profile or home component don't match, the error component will load.
 When we reload the page, we can see that everything appears to be working.
 But we're not quite there yet.
 Let's try it out and see what happens.

-Type `shakyshane` into the input box, hit enter, and we get nothing.
-Let's open up the home component, see what's happening.
-The Preact router gives us a route function that allows us to navigate from anywhere in our application.
+Type shakyshane into the `<input>` box, hit enter, and we get nothing.
+Let's open up the `Home` component, see what's happening.
+The Preact router gives us a `Route` function that allows us to navigate from anywhere in our application.
 We don't have that with `react-router`.
 What we do have is a higher-order component that we can use to wrap this `Home` component and it will give it access to the router.

 We'll change `react-router` to `react-router-dom` and we'll get hold of `withRouter`.